6 Cool Things To Do In McLeod Ganj

 Don't miss the opportunity of observing these amazing animals in their natural habitat.

-Which is the best place and area to stay in Mcleod Ganj?
+Where to stay in Mcleod Ganj?

 It depends.
 We are the type of people who love being well located (near facilities like good restaurants, bars and coffee places, reachable by foot) so we stayed in McLeod, close to Dalai Lama's temple at Norbu House, which was ok, but not fantastic.